Ayush-Poddar-2003/TUTORIALS/CSS/07_BoxModel.md

   border: 15px solid red;
   padding: 50px;
   margin: 20px;
-  background-color:grey">BOX MODEL consisting of content, We have added a 50px padding, 20px margin and a 15px border.</div>
+  background-color:grey">BOX MODEL consisting of content, We have added a 50px padding,15px border & 20px margin.</div>

-Important: When you set the width and height properties of an element with CSS, you just set of content area.
+Important: When you set width and height, you just set of content area.

 To calculate the full size of an element, you must also add padding, borders and margins.